13 weeks pregnant

 Inside your baby’s body, their ovaries or testes have fully formed, and outside genitals will also be growing, although it’s still a little early to determine their sex.
 Also at this stage, your baby’s liver will begin to produce bile and their pancreas will produce insulin.
 Other developments include your baby’s vocal cords, as well as their eyes and ears, which will be moving to the normal place on their head.

 Another important change is that your baby’s head will start to grow at a slower rate than the rest of their body.
-By week 21 it will be around 1/3 the size of their body, but at
+By week 21 it will be around 1/3 the size of their body, but at birth it will be 1/4 of the size.

 Focus on fibre